 - Arrange in a single layer on a bar pan and bake for 16 to 20 minutes, or until puffy and brown.

 My friend, Katy from Gem Affair, likes her pierogies fried using the following method.

 - Deep fry the pierogies in olive oil at 350 until they float and get crispy.
 It should take 3 to 4 minutes.

 - Instead of drying the pierogies on a paper towel, place them directly into a hot skillet and saute until they are crispy and dry on the outside.

-Katy’s Bad Breath for Days Dip/Sauce
+Bad Breath for Days Dip/Sauce

-Despite its unusual name, Katy says this sauce is amazing on all pierogies (whether baked, fried, or boiled), pasta, and pretty much everything.
+This sauce is amazing on all pierogies (whether baked, fried, or boiled), pasta, and pretty much everything.

 - 5 tablespoons whipped salted butter

 - Several “glugs” of extra virgin olive oil

 - 4 cloves garlic, minced